coohom/cloud-docs/src/user_manual.md

 ## System Related Usage

-After successfully login, you will enter the Minervas online system.
+After successfully login, you will enter the MINERVAS online system.
 Click *New Simulation Task* will create a new task.

 ![Manage Scene](images/task_entry.png)